Proven Best Practices and Solutions to Effectively Mine Past Accounts Receivable

 HRSA COVID-19 Uninsured Program.
 This option is an opportunity to submit a claim to a government program and receive reimbursement at the Medicare rate.
 However, best practice is to verify a patient’s uninsured status through an insurance discovery tool prior to moving forward.
 If a claim is denied, there is no opportunity to appeal or bill the patient.
 Use the program as intended for those who are truly uninsured.
 Here too, taking the time to register and submit claims will result in additional revenue.

-AR and Collections Opportunities
+Accounts Receivable and Collections Opportunities

 Simply put, AR and collections opportunities come down to two things: best practices and work.
 First, automate your claims status checks, alongside a partner that can also provide insurance verification and deductible monitoring.
 In addition: